VidbloqHQ/bookish-octo-doodle/README.md

 ```
 # 🎥 VidBloq Program

-A custom [Anchor](https://book.anchor-lang.com/) smart contract that powers stream-specific wallets on the Solana blockchain.
+A program that powers stream-specific wallets on the Solana blockchain.
 This program enables users to create and manage on-chain wallets for live streams or events, allowing token deposits, distributions, and refunds—enabling use cases like real-time tipping, gated access, or DAO rewards.

 ## ✨ Features